 Trigger Cut.
-A' Background Estimated Acceptance Acceptance Background rate Events with least two opposite clusters 44.6% 1.26% 1.6 MHz Cluster energy > 500MeV and < 4400 46.4 % 0.239% 0.3 MHz MeV Energy sum < 5100 MeV 46.4 % 0.0959% 120 kHz Energy difference < 3200 MeV 46.1 % 0.0823% 102 kHz Lower energy - distance slope cut 45.4% 0.0601% 75 kHz Clusters coplanar to 45° 44.6% 0.0344% 43 kHz Eliminate crystals in row 1, column 0,3,4 41.3 % 0.0158% 20 kHz Not counting double triggers 38.1% 0.0135% 17 kHz
+200 MeV/c 2 A' Background Background Acceptance Acceptance rate Events with least two opposite clusters 42.35% 2.30% 2.9 MHz Cluster energy > 500MeV and < 5 GeV 44.25% 0.123% 154 kHz Energy sum <= E {beam} sampling fraction 44.25% 0.066% 82.5 kHz Energy difference < 4 GeV 44.20% 0.062% 77.5 kHz Lower energy - distance slope cut 43.46% 0.047% 58.8 kHz Clusters coplanar to 40° 42.33% 0.0258% 32.3kHz Not counting double triggers 38.58% 0.0210% 26.3 kHz

 Table 5.1.3.1.Trigger selection cuts and their effect on the A' acceptance and background rate, as a percentage of the total number of simulated events.
-An A' mass of 250 MeV was used for this illustration.
+An A' mass of 200 MeV/c^2 was used for this illustration.

-As the table shows, a large fraction (1.26%) of the background events have at least two clusters in opposite quadrants of the detector.
-A further refinement requires each of the clusters to have an energy of at least 500 MeV, but no more than 4.4 GeV.
+As the table shows, a large fraction (2.3%) of the background events have at least two clusters in opposite quadrants of the detector.
+This would correspond to a background trigger rate of 2.9 MHz.
+A further refinement on the trigger conditions requires that each of the clusters has an energy of at least 500 MeV, but no more than 5 GeV.
 This eliminates low energy background hits and hits from electrons with energies close to the beam energy, while having little effect on the A' acceptance.
 (Note that in the table the counting of the double triggers give the false impression that the acceptance is slightly higher after this cut.)
-The fraction of accepted background events now drops to 0.239%.
+The fraction of accepted background events now drops to 0.123% (154 kHz).
+The algorithm now identifies the more energetic and less energetic hit which make up this trigger pair and requires that their sum is less than the beam energy multiplied by the calorimeter sampling fraction (in this case 6 GeV).
+This cut removes some of the pileup and accidental events.
+A further cut requires that the two hits do not differ in energy by more than 4 GeV.
+These cutes reduce the background acceptance to 0.062% (77.5 kHz).

-Next a two dimensional cut is made in the energy (of the hit) - distance (of the hit from the beam) plane.
+Next a two dimensional cut is made in distance (of the hit from the beam) plane versus the energy (of the hit).
 These distributions are shown in Figure 5.1.3.1.
-The previously mentioned lower energy cut for the clusters is shown as the vertical red line.
-The histograms show that an additional cut for the least energetic cluster along the red sloped line (E+5d < 1000), effectively eliminates background events, reducing the background acceptance to 0.06%.
+The previously mentioned lower energy cut for the clusters is shown as the vertical black line.
+The histograms show that an additional cut for the least energetic cluster along the red sloped line (E + d 5 (GeV/cm) < 1 GeV), effectively eliminates background events, reducing the background acceptance to 0.047% (59 kHz).

 Figure 5.1.3.1.
 The distance of the cluster center to the beam is plotted versus the energy of the cluster for the most energetic cluster of the trigger pair (top) and least energetic pair (bottom).
-The left column plots background events, the right hand column plots simulated A' events with a mass of 250 MeV.
-As can be seen from the plot, an effective cut to eliminate background events without affecting the A' acceptance is indicated by the red lines.
+The left column plots background events, the right hand column plots simulated A' events with a mass of 200 MeV/ c^2 .
+As can be seen from the plot, an effective cut to eliminate background events without significantly affecting the A' acceptance is indicated by the red lines.

-The requirement that the two clusters are coplanar with the beam within 45 degrees further eliminates background events, leaving 0.034%.
+The requirement that the two clusters are coplanar with the beam within 40 degrees further eliminates background events, leaving 0.026% (32 kHz).
+Eliminating the remaining double triggers reduces the background acceptance to 0.021% or 26 ± 1 kHz.